 Uses water as a refrigerant instead of ozone-depleting Chlorofluorocarbons.

 Lower operating cost

-Absorption chillers may have a lower operating cost than motor-driven vapor compression chillers.
+Absorption chillers may have a lower operating cost than motor-driven vapour compression chillers.

-Absorption chillers have lower noise and vibration generation than motor-driven vapor compression chillers.
+Absorption chillers have lower noise and vibration generation than motor-driven vapour compression chillers.

 Power required for only small pumps.